 Sub Saharan Africa Creative Economy Programme

-The Sub Saharan Africa Creative Economy programme is a three year programme that aims to improve employability and increase the impact that creative enterprises have on enhancing opportunities for young people.
+The Sub Saharan Africa Creative Economy programme is a three year programme that supports young people to develop sustainable livelihoods in the creative and cultural industries.

 Alternate Territories is a 4 day programme which brings together an international cohort of artists, curators and leaders from the immersive, interactive and cultural sector at Sheffield Doc/Festival.